The Tax Disputes and Litigation Review: Finland

 Areas of focus

 Following the relatively aggressive approaches taken by the FTA in recent years in focusing on transfer pricing matters, there has been somewhat of a change towards the assessment of various procedural rules and regulations.
 The means applied by the FTA in its aim to intensively collect revenues are increasingly questioned by the taxpayers.
+However, with the increased willingness by the FTA on, for example, pre-emptive discussions, this option should be carefully considered in controversial circumstances in order to try and minimise unnecessary lengthy disputes by clarifying contentious facts as early as possible.

 Transfer pricing and allocation of income in a group structure continue to be topical in the Finnish tax practice.
 Various holding structures, including reinvestments in acquisition structures in connection with mergers and acquisitions are also actively scrutinised by the FTA.
-Further, in private equity, traditional carried interest arrangements are very much in the focus of the FTA and should be carefully considered both looking back as well as going forward to assess and prepare for the potential approaches to be taken by the FTA.

 Outlook and conclusions

-In its precedential case (2018:173) concerning transfer pricing, the Supreme Administrative Court stated that contrary to what the FTA had argued, the Transfer Pricing Guidelines issued by the OECD in 2010 could not be applied in a case that concerned the selection of valuation methods by the company in tax years 2006–2008.
+In its relevant precedential case (2018:173) concerning transfer pricing, the Supreme Administrative Court stated that contrary to what the FTA had argued, the Transfer Pricing Guidelines issued by the OECD in 2010 could not be applied in a case that concerned the selection of valuation methods by the company in tax years 2006–2008.
 The Supreme Administrative Court held that the Transfer Pricing Guidelines of 1995 were to be applied, as they had been issued at the time when the company's tax returns in question were due.
 Thus, it follows from the ruling that the selection of valuation methods cannot be assessed in the light of such guidelines that have been published only after the methods in question were selected and applied in the tax years assessed.
 Consequently, the amendments made to the OECD Guidelines in 2017 should not, as a principal rule, be applicable to intra-group transactions carried out in 2016 or earlier.